Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Abstract

 \section{Abstract}

 Braiding defects in topological stabiliser codes has been widely studied as a promising approach to fault-tolerant quantum computing.
 Here, we explore the potential and limitations of such schemes in codes of all spatial dimensions.
-We show that a universal gate set for quantum computing cannot be realised by supplementing locality-preserving logical operators with defect braiding, even in more than two dimensions.
-However, we also demonstrate that higher dimensional defect-braiding schemes have the potential to play an important role in realising fault-tolerant quantum computing.
-Specifically, we present an approach that allows for the full Clifford group to be implemented by braiding in any code that admits twists that allow for condensation of a fermion.
-We demonstrate two examples of this in higher dimensional codes, specifically in self-dual surface codes and the three dimensional Levin-Wen Fermion Model.
-We also present an example of how our no-go theorems can be circumvented to provide a universal scheme in three-dimensional surface codes without magic state distillation.
-Specifically, this scheme employs adaptive implementation of logical operators conditional on logical measurement outcomes to lift a combination of locality-preserving and braiding logical operators to universality.
+We prove that a universal gate set for quantum computing cannot be realised by supplementing locality-preserving logical operators with defect braiding, even in more than two dimensions.
+However, notwithstanding this no-go theorem, we demonstrate that higher dimensional defect-braiding schemes have the potential to play an important role in realising fault-tolerant quantum computing.
+Specifically, we present an approach to implement the full Clifford group via braiding in any code possessing twist defects on which a fermion can condense.
+We explore three such examples in higher dimensional codes, specifically: in self-dual surface codes; the three dimensional Levin-Wen fermion mode; and the checkerboard model.
+Finally, we show how our no-go theorems can be circumvented to provide a universal scheme in three-dimensional surface codes without magic state distillation.
+Specifically, our scheme employs adaptive implementation of logical operators conditional on logical measurement outcomes to lift a combination of locality-preserving and braiding logical operators to universality.